wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

     const allBooks = new wp.api.collections.Books();
 ```

-At this point, allBooks is simply an empty collection, so you will need to fetch the posts, by calling the `fetch` method on the collection.
+At this point, `allBooks` is simply an empty collection, so you will need to fetch the posts, by calling the `fetch` method on the collection.

 ```
    allBooks.fetch();
 ```

 The fetch method returns a promise, so you can chain the `done` method to handle the response, and implement a callback function which will accept the response from the API request.

 You can specify a `books` argument in this callback function, to accept the response from the API request

 ```
-    const books = allBooks.fetch().done(
+    allBooks.fetch().done(
         function ( books ) {
             // do something with books
         }